knutkirkhorn/gh-repo-has-license/README.md

 ### ghRepoHasLicense(repo)
 Returns true if the GitHub `repo` has a license.
 Otherwise it returns false.

+## Related
+- [has-license](https://github.com/Knutakir/has-license) - Check if a repository has a license
+- [default-branch](https://github.com/Knutakir/default-branch) - Get the default branch of a GitHub repository

 ## License
 MIT © [Knut Kirkhorn](LICENSE)